Nordstern Capital Investors Q1 2022 Partnership Memo

 Arch Resources (ARCH, stock price: + 51% in 1Q 2022)

-Arch Resources is a low-cost high-quality metallurgical (MET) coal producer for the global steel industry.
+Arch Resources is a low-cost high-quality metallurgical ((met)) coal producer for the global steel industry.
 Coal might be among the most hated products in the world, due to its reputation for being a dirty climate killer.
 However, steelmaking requires coal, solar panels and wind turbines require steel.
 Our modern society relies on steel and modernizing countries such as China, India, Indonesia therefore rely on coal.

 Data Source: BP Statistical Review of World Energy